- Blood cancer

 Myeloproliferative neoplasms (MPN)

-Myeloproliferative neoplasms (MPN) are a group of rare conditions related to leukaemia.
-In these blood disorders, your body produces too much of a particular type of blood cell.
+Myeloproliferative neoplasms (MPN) are a group of rare conditions that affect the blood.
+In MPN, your body produces too many of a particular type of blood cell.

 There are three main types of MPN: